andressamarcal/metabase/README.md

 # License

-This Edition of Metabase is made available only to those with a fully paid up commerical license from Metabase.
-Access to this repository does not provide the permission to use the application.
+Unless otherwise noted, all Metabase source files are made available under the terms of the GNU Affero General Public License (AGPL).

+See [LICENSE.txt](https://github.com/metabase/metabase/blob/master/LICENSE.txt) for details and exceptions.

-Unless otherwise noted, all files © 2019 Metabase, Inc.
+Unless otherwise noted, all files © 2020 Metabase, Inc.